-Comparative analysis of the republic of Croatia and England

-Implementation of citizenship education
+Comparative analysis of the republic of Croatia and England Implementation of citizenship education

 In 2013 the Department for Education in England provided the Citizenship Programmes of Study: Key Stages 3 and 4.
 The mandatory implementation of Citizenship Education in the Republic of Croatia starts with the first year of elementary education with students aged about 7 while in England it starts in the seventh year of learning (high school) with students aged about 11.
-It is evident that the English education system prescribes the compulsory implementation of Citizenship Education in the whole elementary and high school education, from 11 to 12 school years.
+It is evident that the English education system prescribes the compulsory implementation of Citizenship Education for only five school years while the compulsory implementation in the Republic of Croatia is for the whole elementary and high school education, from 11 to 12 school years.